-Do teslas need an oil change?
+Do Teslas need an oil change?
 No oil but other fluids

 a lady in an electric car

-Electric motors and battery packs power Tesla EVs rather than internal combustion engines, so these vehicles never need to change their oil periodically.
+Do Teslas need an oil change: Electric motors and battery packs power Tesla EVs rather than internal combustion engines, so these vehicles never need to change their oil periodically.
 Oil changes are necessary to keep the engine of a standard gasoline-powered car operating smoothly, whereas electric vehicles have no such need.

 Oil changes and other engine-related services are unnecessary for Teslas and other electric vehicles; however, they still need regular maintenance like brake pad replacements and battery coolant fluids.